 The AIHW has noted in previous QI data reports that it has no firm basis for determining that an apparent 'outlier' in the distribution of QIs across RACS represents an incorrect data point.
 Therefore, no data cleaning is undertaken by AIHW prior to compiling the figures in this report.

-While this remains the case, the AIHW will continue to conduct analysis to identify the most extreme upper-level outliers along the service size continuum, the extent of zero reporting and apparent internal inconsistencies that appear to reflect varied interpretation of reporting requirements.
+While this remains the case, the AIHW will continue to conduct analyses to identify the most extreme upper-level outliers along the service size continuum, the extent of zero reporting and apparent internal inconsistencies that appear to reflect varied interpretation of reporting requirements.
 Consultation with the Department of Health and Aged Care on these matters may be expected to contribute, through education of providers and improvements to data collection methods, to improved quality of reporting and to development of the QI Program over time.

 Some services included in this report had probable discrepancies in the total number of care recipients assessed for inclusion in each QI.
-While some variation in the total number of care recipients assessed in a RACS can be expected given that measurements for different QIs can occur at different times, the magnitude of this variation for some RACS points to possible data entry errors or misinterpretation of the Program Manual or reporting template.
+While some variation in the total number of care recipients assessed in a RACS can be expected given that measurements for different QIs can occur at different times, the magnitude of this variation for some RACS points to possible data entry errors or misinterpretation of the QI Program Manual or reporting template.

 There are discrepancies in the total number of care recipients assessed by a service for inclusion in each QI.
 Some of this is to be expected because measurement can occur at different times for different QIs.
-However some of the discrepancy may be attributable to data entry errors or misinterpretation of the Program Manual.
-In particular, some services may not account for people assessed for but not meeting criteria for a QI.
+However, some of the discrepancy may be attributable to data entry errors or misinterpretation of the QI Program Manual.
+Some services may not account for people assessed for, but not meeting criteria for a QI.
 For example, when assessing care recipients for use of physical restraint QI, some services only accounted for those who had been physically restrained, without accounting for those who had not been physically restrained.
-That service may record 5 care recipients assessed (or 100%), rather than 5 care recipients assessed as meeting the criteria out of 81 assessed, 76 of whom were found not to meet the criteria.
+That service may record 5 care recipients assessed as meeting the criteria for the use of physical restraint indicator out of 5 care recipients assessed (or 100%), rather than 5 care recipients assessed as meeting the criteria out of 81 assessed, 76 of whom were found not to meet the criteria.
 This type of error means that QI percentages are overestimated for some RACS.

-For QIs where higher percentages indicate poorer performance, 100% prevalence reporting was most common for use of physical restraint (0.9%).
-For QIs where higher percentages indicate better performance, 100% prevalence reporting was most common for quality of life (6.7%) (Table 2).
+For QIs where higher percentages indicate poorer performance, 100% prevalence reporting was most common for falls (1.0%).
+For QIs where higher percentages indicate better performance, 100% prevalence reporting was most common for consumer experience (12.3%) (Table 2).
 Some RACS reported zero care recipients meeting the criteria for individual QIs, which varied between QIs (Table 2).